epfl-systemf/grattlesnake-lang/grattlesnake-lang-doc.md

 Final (i.e. non reassignable) fields are covariant (they may have a more restrictive type in the subtype).
 Reassignable fields are invariant.

-Datatypes may subtype each other, following the same rules as subtyping between a struct and a datatype.
+Datatypes may subtype other datatypes, following the same rules as subtyping between a struct and a datatype.

 ### Constants